Table of contents

 token::transfer(cpi_ctx, beef_amount)?;

-: is the token bag to withdraw from, meaning the user ๐ฎ token bag.authority
+• from: is the token bag to withdraw from, meaning the user ๐Ÿฎ token bag.

-Solana wants to make sure we are not stealing from the users without their consent!to
+• authority: is the authority for from.
+Solana wants to make sure we are not stealing from the users without their consent!

 Rust - token::Transfer